layline-io/layline-doc/docs/03-assets/processors-input/asset-input-kafka.md

 ### Format

-Data written to a Kafka topic must be written in a format which must have been defined by you previously.
+Data read from a Kafka topic must be read in a format which must have been previously defined by you.

 ![](.asset-input-kafka_images/e540a2a7.png "Format (Input Kafka)")